 - How to Create Engaging Short Videos for Social Media (Including 7 Excellent Examples)

-To schedule your social media posts with Buffer Publish, click on the composer (“What do you want to share?”) in your dashboard.
+To schedule your social media posts with Publish, click on the composer (“What do you want to share?”) in your dashboard.
 In the composer, select the social media accounts you want to share to and add your text, link, or multimedia.
 When you hit “Add to Queue”, that post will fill up the next available slot in your posting schedule (or “Buffer queue”).

 4. Study your analytics